Vitória do Jari: History

 The town started as a shanty town for the Jari project.
 It was originally called Beiradinho.
 People in the informal economy who worked in Munguba could not afford housing in the Munguba or Monte Dourado.
 In 1994, the town was renamed Vitória do Jari and became an independent municipality.

+Geography

 Nature

 The municipality contains 17% of the 501771 ha Rio Cajari Extractive Reserve, created in 1990.

 Economy

 The economy is based on agricultural with an emphasis on corn, bananas, and watermelons, and cattle and buffalo ranches.
 CADAM, a kaolin mining company is a major employer in the region.

 Jarilândia

 Jarilândia is the location where Gmelina arborea was planted on a large scale for the pulp industry as part of the Jari project.
 In 1969, planting began, but soon the trees failed to grow.
 The project was cancelled in 1982.